wyona/yarep/README.txt

      Running the tests:
      ------------------

+     For the SVN repository implementation one needs to configure the src, username and password within

+       build/repository/svn-example/config/repository.xml

+     of the storage.

-     Run the examples by executing "ant test" resp.
+     Run the tests by executing "ant test" resp.
      "./build.sh test"